-A faulty brake system is a leading cause of truck accidents.
-Most people assume that a faulty brake system means a catastrophic failure of one of the key brake components; however, this is normally not the case.
-Brake systems are designed in a way so that a complete failure is an extremely rare occurrence.
-In truth, brake failures are usually not failures at all; the problems almost always lie in improper or deficient maintenance of the brakes.
+Unfortunately, a faulty brake system is a leading cause of truck accidents.
+Most people assume that a defective brake system translates to a catastrophic failure of a vital component; however, this typically is not the case because of system manufacturing.
+In truth, most brake issues are caused by improper or deficient maintenance of brakes.

 Improper brake maintenance can lead to the following: